systemjs/systemjs/README.md

   });
 ```

-Global script dependencies can be set using the [dependency configuration](#dependency-configuration).
+Global script dependencies can be set using the [shim configuration](#shim-configuration).
 The global variables declared by any dependencies will then be present on the global object.

 When setting global script dependencies, the globals are carefully stored and retrieved so that multiple versions of the same global name can be used by different global scripts (for example having multiple versions of jQuery).